ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 I think when business get to this point, they are one structure that achieves the business outcome.
 That structure is one org chart, with the overarching metrics of success being attaining the business goals.

-We need to stop thinking about a Business group that makes a request of IT, and the IT groups that decides to buy COTS and adapt or to implement it's own.
+We need to stop thinking about a Business group that makes a request of IT, and the IT groups that decides to buy COTS and adapt or to implement its own.
 We need to start thinking about a combined group that operates the business entirely **and** owns the software that supports it.

-(Note: This is reinforces and is reinforced by the modern architecture paradigms that software should mirror the business structure through domain oriented microservices.)
+(Note: This reinforces and is reinforced by the modern architecture paradigms that software should mirror the business structure through domain oriented microservices.)

 I think in a Digital Business, there is no Chief Digital Officer, at least not as standard alone C-Suite position.
 We shouldn't think of Digital as being separate to Operating the business.